mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 * **Meet your team** - Meet your doctor and members of your healthcare team.
 Take this time to ask about your treatment and have them answer your questions.
 * **Choose a caregiver** - Identify a family member or friend to act as your caregiver.
 Make sure they understand what the role entails and give them a copy of this guide.
 Ask them to read this guide at least once.
 * **Get financial clearance** - Meet with a representative from patient financial services (PFS) and speak to your health insurance company.
 Check that your outpatient stem cell transplant and medications are covered.
-* **Learn about chemotherapy side effects** - We've compiled a list of side effects caused by high dose chemotherapy.
+* **Learn about chemotherapy side effects** - We've compiled a list of side effects caused by high-dose chemotherapy.
 Read this information and make a note of any questions you or your caregiver have.
 * **Make decisions about your fertility** - Speak with your healthcare team about your fertility.
 Make an appointment with a fertility specialist to discuss the impact of your treatment on your ability to have children in the future.
 Take steps to preserve your fertility.
-* **Speak to your children about your treatment** - Speak to your children about you treatment to help build trust and their sense of security.
+* **Speak to your children about your treatment** - Speak to your children about your treatment to help build trust and their sense of security.
 * **Arrange childcare** - Your children cannot stay with you at your hotel or apartment during your outpatient transplant, so you should arrange for childcare.
-* **Arrange pet care** - Your pets cannot stay with you during your transplant so make arrangements for them.
+* **Arrange pet care** - Your pets cannot stay with you during your transplant, so make arrangements for them.
 * **Attend orientation** - You and your caregiver will attend the online orientation for outpatient autologous stem cell transplant patients.
 Ask your nurse coordinator for details.
-* **Pre-transplant evaluation** - You'll undergo a series of medical tests.
-Your nurse coordinator will talk you through the schedule for these tests.
+* **Pretransplant evaluation** - You'll undergo a series of medical tests.
+Your nurse coordinator will schedule these tests with you.
 * **Lodging** - Your nurse coordinator will make arrangements for you to stay at a local hotel or apartment and will give you details.
-* **Nutrition Consult** - Meet with a dietitian to review special dietary requirements and safe food handling.
+* **Nutrition consult** - Meet with a dietitian to review special dietary requirements and safe food handling.
 * **Learn about the temperature and fluid intake log** - You and your caregiver will learn how to take your temperature, record how much you drink, and how to write this information down in a diary.
-* **Social work consult** - Meet with a social worker who will explain the psychological, emotional and financial support services offered by the social work team.
+* **Social work consult** - Meet with a social worker who will explain the psychological, emotional, and financial support services offered by the social work team.
 * **Mobilization** - You will give yourself injections of a medication to increase the number of stem cells in your bloodstream.
-* **Harvesting** - You will visit our Blood Donor Room and your stem cells will be harvested from your bloodstream
+* **Harvesting** - You will visit our Blood Donor Room and your stem cells will be harvested from your bloodstream.
-* **Have your catheter inserted** - You will visit our Interventional Radiology Department and a central venous catheter will be inserted into your chest wall.
+* **Have your catheter inserted** - You will visit the Interventional Radiology Department and a central venous catheter will be inserted into your chest wall.
-* **Learn catheter care** - A nurse will show you and your caregiver how to care for your catheter, change your dressings dressings etc.
+* **Learn catheter care** - A nurse will show you and your caregiver how to care for your catheter and change your bandages.
 * **Make decisions about your hair** - Think about whether you'd like to cut your hair.
-Visit a wig store if you decide to wear a wig
+Visit a wig store if you decide to wear a wig.
-* **Prepare for clinic** - Purchase a tote bag or rolling case to carry your supplies to clinic every day.
+* **Prepare for clinic visits** - Purchase a tote bag or rolling case to carry your supplies to the Outpatient BMT Clinic every day.

 ### Meeting Your Team
-On or around Day −30 you'll meet with your attending physician and other members of your healthcare team.
+On or around Day −30, you'll meet with your attending physician and other members of your healthcare team.
 Your attending physician will explain the type of treatment you'll undergo and will walk you through your likely treatment plan.
-The treatment plan is the specific plan for your treatment that takes into account your disease, overall health and other factors.
-Your healthcare team will update the treatment plan as you undergo pre-transplant tests.
+The treatment plan is the specific plan for your treatment that takes into account your disease, overall health, and other factors.
+Your healthcare team will update your treatment plan as you undergo pretransplant tests.

 ### Choosing Your Caregiver
-One of the most important steps as you prepare for your transplant is choosing your caregiver.
+One of the most important steps in preparing for your transplant is choosing your caregiver.
 This person is usually a family member or a close friend and will be an important part of your healthcare team.
 Your caregiver will be responsible for a lot of the day-to-day medical, practical, and emotional support you need during your outpatient transplant.

 Your caregiver will receive specific instructions from your healthcare team about their responsibilities.
 Some of these responsibilities will include:

-#### Medical Support
+#### Medical support
 * Gathering information from your healthcare team
 * Caring for your catheter
-* Making sure you take your medications and keeping a written record of when you take your medications
+* Making sure you take your medications and keeping a written record of when you take them
 * Taking your temperature every 4 hours while you are awake and keeping a written record of your temperature
 * Keeping a written record of how much fluid you drink every day
 * Noticing any changes in your condition
 * Telling your healthcare team about any new symptoms you may have or changes in your condition
 * Calling for medical help in an emergency

-#### Practical Support
+#### Practical support
 * Dealing with financial and insurance issues
 * Preparing your meals according to a low microbial diet
 * Bringing you to and from the hospital